 Maybe it’s reaching our forties, or having kids who are a little more independent, but I think so many of us are wondering if we’re wasting our life, if we’re maybe missing out on something by being so… ordinary.

 Shannan’s words defy that.
 We mourn with her as she grieves, we rejoice with her when she celebrates and we want to stand with her against injustice… and then she points out that each and every one of these remarkable moments came out of the ordinary.
 The every day.
 The showing up where we are and living faithfully in the little things.

-I’m reminded of Mother Teresa’s now famous quote – “Do small things with great love,” and another: “If you want to change the world, go home and love your family.”
+How I love that.
+It reminds me of Mother Teresa’s now famous quote – “Do small things with great love,” and another: “If you want to change the world, go home and love your family.”